aldro61/kover/doc_tut_scm.md

 ## Learning a model

 Now that we have created and split the dataset, we are ready to learn a predictive model of Rifampicin resistance in *Mycobacterium tuberculosis*.
-The [kover learn](doc_learning.html#learning-models) command is used to learn models.
+The [kover learn](doc_learning.html#command-line-interface) command is used to learn models.
-The following command tells Kover to learn a model containing at most 5 rules, to try both conjunction (logical-AND) and disjunction (logical-OR) models and the values 0.1, 1.0 and 10.0 for the *p* hyperparameter (see [hyperparameters](doc_learning.html#understanding-the-hyperparameters)), while using cross-validation as the [hyperparameter selection strategy](doc_learning.html#hyperparameter-selection-strategies).
+The following command tells Kover to use the Set Covering Machine algorithm to learn a model containing at most 5 rules, to try both conjunction (logical-AND) and disjunction (logical-OR) models and the values 0.1, 1.0 and 10.0 for the *p* hyperparameter (see [hyperparameters](doc_learning.html#understanding-the-hyperparameters)), while using cross-validation as the [hyperparameter selection strategy](doc_learning.html#hyperparameter-selection-strategies).
 Moreover, it distributes the cross-validation on 2 CPUs.